discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Impostors<br>
 Basis : Impostor<br>

-If the BountyHunters kill their designated target, their next kill cooldown will be much less than usual.<br>
+If the BountyHunter kill their designated target, their next kill cooldown will be much less than usual.<br>
-Killing a player except their current target results in an increased kill cooldown.<br>
+Killing a player that isn't their current target results in an increased kill cooldown.<br>
 The target swaps after a configurable amount of time.<br>

 #### Game Options